 Recipe: Reuben Eggrolls

-4-8 slices of Pastrami or Corn beef from the deli
+4-8 slices of Pastrami or Corned beef from the deli

 8 slices of Swiss or Provolone Cheese